Watermelon-froyo/Watermelon-froyo/README.md

 # Iodine / Chemical .
 Male .
 17yrsold

 ## Hello!
 I'm Iodine or Chemical.
 I don't care what you call me as long as it's appropriate!!
+## I'm currently writing an encyclopedia for my oc's lore stuff!
+It will be public here soon, so stay tuned!
-## If you use numbers in your text or weird fancy font this isn't personal but I won't interact with you.
-I struggle with English as it is and it'll just make it harder for me to understand you.
+## If you use numbers in your text or weird fancy font, this isn't personal, but I won't interact with you.
+I struggle with English as it is, and it'll just make it harder for me to understand you.